Beeston, Bedfordshire

 Historically the main occupation of the residents of Beeston was market gardening, farming and straw plaiting (woman & girls) for the hat industry.

 Beeston is in the Anglican Parish of St Swithun, Sandy.
 It has a Wesleyan (Methodist) Chapel built 1865 with seating for 300.
+A former chapel on Beeston Green is now a private home.

 The major feature of Beeston is the 13 acre village green bounded by many of the older residences.